code-boxx/I-Was-Here-PHP-Attendance-System/README.md

 ## I WAS HERE
-I Was Here is an open-source PHP Inventory Management System.
-Featuring NFC and passwordless login, also allowing students to take attendance by scanning a QR code.
+I Was Here is an open-source PHP Student Attendance Management System.
+Featuring NFC and passwordless login, also allows students to take attendance by scanning a QR code.
 <br><br>

 ## :white_check_mark: FEATURES